ninjaboynaru/FinalLeapPath/README.md

 # FinalLeapPath
 The final leap of my web development self study path.
 > Become job ready as soon as possible.
 When job ready, develop a profesional portfolio and apply for jobs.
 While applying for jobs > return and further polish and expand knoladge.
+>
+> Hone in on Algorithms and Data Structures, MVC and the Backend

 Based on P1XT's guides (fast track) and *13 Weeks Of JavaScript*.
 * [P1XT Guides](https://github.com/P1xt/p1xt-guides)